bking124/countSTAR/README.md

 censored.
 Flexible and interpretable models for *integer-valued processes* are therefore highly useful in practice.

-`rSTAR` implements a variety of methods for modeling such processes, based on the idea of Simultaneous Transformation and Rounding (STAR).
+`countSTAR` implements a variety of methods for modeling such processes, based on the idea of Simultaneous Transformation and Rounding (STAR).
 Estimation, inference, and prediction for STAR are available for both *Bayesian* and *frequentist* models.
 The bulk of methods serve for